 - Heat 2 Tbsp. of olive oil in a Dutch oven and then add the Italian Sausage, casings removed.
 Brown the sausage and break it up as it cooks.
 Then remove it from the pot and wipe out any excess oil to remove extra fat.

 - Add the white wine to the pan and deglaze it, scraping the brown bits on the bottom and sides as you go.
+Then add the salt, pepper and red pepper flakes.

 - Turn the heat to low and add in heavy cream and Parmesan cheese.
 Mix well until all the cheese has melted.